JamesCrr/Intraday-Trading-Bot/README.md

 ## Future possible todos
+- [x] Menu to select different companies
 - [ ] Menu to use different strategies
-- [ ] Menu to select different companies
+- [ ] Menu to use customise strategies